polydawn/timeless/README.md

 ----------------------

 The latest docs are in the process of being ported to a html book format.
-You can read that at https://polydawn.github.io/ .
+You can read that at https://repeatr.io/ !
-(The source is in the "book" dir in this repo.)

 Motivations